The Big 5 & Zanzibar Beach

 Day 6: Zanzibar beach

 Enjoy laid-back beach life on this tropical island.
 You can spend the entire day at the beach, since the beaches in this northern part of the island are not as tidal.
 The village has a nature reserve for turtles where you can feed the turtles and even swim with them.
-The hotel also organizes activities like a village walk, scuba diving, snorkelling, jet skiing and fishing that you can book and pay directly.
-All meals and overnight will be at Warere Beach Hotel.
+The hotel also organizes activities like a village walk, scuba diving, snorkeling, jet skiing and fishing that you can book and pay directly.
+Dinne and overnight will be at Warere Beach Hotel.

 Day 7: Stone town, Spice tour